The Next 100 Years: A Forecast for the 21st Century: World War III

-In the mid-21st century, around the year 2050, a Third World War will take place, between the United States, the "Polish Bloc", the UK, India, and China on one side, and Turkey and Japan on the other, with Germany and France entering the war in its late stages on the side of Turkey and Japan.
+In the mid-21st century, around the year 2050, a Third World War will take place, between the United States, the "Polish Bloc", the UK, India, and China on one side, and Turkey and Japan on the other.
 According to Friedman, "I can’t possibly know the details of this war, or even its timing.
 But I can lay out some of the principles and imagine some of the details."
 The book then describes one detailed scenario, to illustrate how this war might occur.

 According to the imagined scenario Friedman lays out, the war will be started by a coordinated Turkish-Japanese sneak attack against the United States and its allies in order to contest American power over Eurasia.
 In the scenario given, the attack will take place at a time in which the US will be taken completely off guard, and 5:00 p.m. on November 24, 2050 (Thanksgiving Day) is hypothesized as a potential time.
 According to Friedman, "it doesn’t have to be Thanksgiving, but it has to be an unexpected time when U.S. leadership is not at its full strength," comparing the attack to Pearl Harbor or the Korean War, which both commenced on a Sunday.

 The Turkish-Japanese alliance's initial strike will cripple the military capabilities of the United States and its allies.
 The Turkish-Japanese alliance will then attempt to enter negotiations, demanding the United States accept the Turkish-Japanese's alliance's status as a fellow superpower.
 However, the United States will reject the terms and go to war, refusing to accept Turkish and Japanese hegemony over Eurasia.
 The Turkish-Japanese alliance will initially possess a military advantage after crippling the United States' military during its first strike.
+In addition, the Turkish-Japanese alliance will draw Germany and France into entering the war on their side.
 However, as the war progresses, the balance of power will begin to shift as the United States rebuilds and increases its military capabilities, and pioneers the use of new military technologies.
 The war will ultimately end with a victory by the United States and its allies.

 The primary weapons of the war will be long-range hypersonic aircraft and infantrymen with highly sophisticated, powered body-armor.
 Control of space will be crucial over the course of the conflict, with space-based weapons systems and military bases on the Moon playing a significant role.
 The war will last about two or three years.
 According to Friedman, the war will be a limited war, and precision-guided munitions will minimize collateral damage.
 Friedman estimates that the war will cost somewhere around 50,000 lives.